rcardin/rcardin.github.io/_drafts/pimp-my-library-pattern.markdown

 The tricks that make the magic are two:

-1. Using a package object, the `ExtendedInt` type will be automatically imported by the compiler in all the files that belong from it.
+1. The declaration of the implicit type inside a package object forces the compiler to automatically import the `ExtendedInt` type in all the files that belong from it.
 2. The class `ExtendedInt` is declared as `implicit`.
 3. The class `ExtendedInt` is a subclass of the type `AnyVal`.
 From Scala 2.10, extending from `AnyVal` allows the compiler to perform some code optimisations.
 It's called _Custom Value Classes_.

-The pattern is extensively used in the definition of the standard library.
+The standard library extensively uses the pattern.
 All the type defined with the suffix `Ops` implement the pattern.
 Have a look at the [`StringOps`](https://www.scala-lang.org/api/2.12.2/scala/collection/immutable/StringOps.html) type for an example.

 ## Kotlin

-Also the newbie JVM-based language, Kotlin, has its own implementation of the _Pimp my library_ pattern.
-In Kotlin gergon, the pattern implementation it's called _Extension functions_.
-The pattern was introduced in the language with the fact in mind that the majority of library a Kotlin developer could use were writtern in Java.
-So, these libraries were not designed to work using Kotlin idioms, nor the they would never be translated in Kotlin.
+Also, the newbie JVM-based language, Kotlin, has its implementation of the _Pimp my library_ pattern.
+In Kotlin slang, the pattern implementation it's called _Extension functions_.
+The pattern was introduced in the language to contrast the fact that the majority of the libraries a Kotlin developer could use are in Java, and not in Kotlin.

 The syntax needed to declare an _extension function_ is less verbose than the syntax used in the Scala language ( :O ).